MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

     - Test results files: **/ResultsFile.xml
     - Search folder: $(System.DefaultWorkingDirectory)

-Once the test results have been published, the output under the tests tab should look like this:
+After the test results have been published, the output under the tests tab should look like this:

 ![Screenshot of the test result example.](media/test-results-example.png)